Why is My Car Humid Inside

 Yes, wet carpets hold moisture and increase humidity inside your car.
 Water from rain, snow, or spills seeps into carpets.
 If not dried quickly, it causes dampness and a humid environment.

-Does A Faulty Door Seal Increase Car Humidity?
+Does a Faulty Door Seal Increase Car Humidity?

 Yes, damaged or worn door seals let rain and moisture inside.
 This allows water to enter and raises interior humidity.
 Properly sealed doors are essential to keep moisture out.